Dating Quiz

 What Is Breadcrumbing?
 10 Signs & How to Deal With It

-Have you ever been talking to someone you really like when, all of a sudden, for a few days or weeks, they disappear, then come back with a flirty message or compliment?
-Or perhaps you've gone on a few dates with someone who seemed really interested in you, but they kept canceling or communicating with you rarely.
-In that case, you might have encountered breadcrumbing.
+Have you ever been talking to someone you really like and, all of the sudden they disappear for days or weeks only to reappear with a flirty message or compliment, or even a cryptic nonsensical meme that leaves you utterly confused?
+Or, gone on a few dates with someone who seemed really interested in you, but they kept canceling or communicating with you intermittently.
+I hate to be the bearer of bad news, but you may be experiencing breadcrumbing.

-Leading someone on via inconsistent contact, texts, and calls without intending to build a real relationship is known as breadcrumbing.
-A person who is breadcrumbing will give you the idea that they are interested in you but won't back this up through continual consistent actions and behavior.
+Breadcrumbing in the context of dating is leading someone on via inconsistent contact, texts, and calls without intending to build a real relationship.
+A person who is breadcrumbing will give you just enough contact and attention to give you the impression that they are interested in you but won't back this up through the continual consistent actions and behavior needed to build anything substantial.

-Breadcrumbs are the calls, messages, and phrases that keep you interested and invested in the person conducting the breadcrumbing.
-Breadcrumbers behave in this way and leave these breadcrumbs in an effort to get your attention and approval.
+Breadcrumbs are the calls, messages, and phrases a person drops to keep you interested and invested in them.
+Breadcrumbers behave in this way and leave these breadcrumbs in an effort to maintain your attention.

 Is breadcrumbing a type of abuse?

-If someone is mature, healthy and capable of treating you well, they will be considerate of how their actions impact you and let you know if they are available or not.
+If someone is mature, healthy and capable of treating you well, they will be aware of and considerate about how their actions impact you.
+They will let you know directly if they are available or not, rather than sending you mixed signals to keep you around for their benefit.

 10 Signs you are being breadcrumbed